samueldashadrach/rari-risk/README.md

 `node risk4.js`

-does full simulation. for each block, assuming liquidation needs to happen there. iterate and check if price drops more than LI - slippage. when price does not drop by more than LI - slippage, assume liquidation happens. check total price drop from when liquidation was supposed to happen.
+Does full simulation.
+For each period, assume liquidation needs to happen there.
+Iterate and check if price drops more than LI - slippage in every subsequent period.
+When price does not drop by more than LI - slippage, assume liquidation happens.
+Check total price drop from when liquidation was supposed to happen to when it happens.

+Recommended CF < 1 - LI - (% drop observed from simulation)

 [data_simulation](data_simulation.txt)